bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_posts/2025-06-02-Statistics for Scientific Research.md

 > - Consult statisticians during design phase
 >   {: .block-tip}

+Additionally, consider reproducibility and open data/code sharing.

 ---

-I'm planning to explore statistics and environmental science more deeply in future posts, focusing on practical considerations for analysis.
-This will also serve as a personal reference.
+I plan to write more about statistics, especially in the context of environmental science, in future posts.
+I’ll focus on practical aspects of analysis, and it might also serve as a personal reference.
+It will take some time and effort, but I’ll do my best to share it as soon as I can.

+---

 **Further Resources:**